-I have been to many psychiatric hospitals and most of them have been total nightmares, but if you are reading this and thinking about going to the hospital, please do not let that deter you.
+I have been to many psychiatric hospitals and some have been total nightmares, but if you are reading this and thinking about going to the hospital, please do not let that deter you.
 I just have been unlucky and I think for the most part hospitals are good and can work.
+I just want to be honest so you know what you can expect.

 When you get there, they will take everything from you and eventually go through it.
 Some they will lock up in the safe, some they will put your name on and some they will let you have.
 Many things are not allowed on a psychiatric ward because they could be used for suicide or self harm.
 Even if you are not a self-harmer or suicidal, someone on the unit might be and you don’t want them to get ahold of them.